 New features from CME Regulatory Reporting

-We are treating SFTR as an opportunity to enhance our end-to-end regulatory reporting processes, learning lessons from the implementation of EMIR.
+We are treating SFTR as an opportunity to enhance our regulatory reporting processes, learning lessons from the implementation of EMIR.

 Enhanced connectivity with our triResolve reconciliation service so that data can be reconciled pre- and post-reporting, to ensure counterparty matching and data accuracy and completeness.